 Go forth and flourish!

 The online world is a vast space that you can’t afford to ignore.
-If your healthcare practice isn’t up-to-date with a well-managed online presence, then it’s time for some changes!
+If your clinic or practice isn’t up-to-date with a well-managed online presence, then it’s time for some changes!

 In this article, we’ve given you some ways to boost your digital presence.